aws-samples/aws-panorama-samples/HandWashingDetection/README.md

 ### How to use the Notebook
 The included Jupyter Notebook gives a helpful introduction of
 - Task at hand
-- Step by step walk thru of the MXNet code
+- Step by step walk thru of the MXNet / Panorama SDK code
 - Understanding the Lambda structure by creating code in the same format
 - Creating a Lambda function by uploading the included Lambda zip file
 - Publishing the Lambda and displaying the version number and the Lambda console link